hajyhia/Airbnb_Berlin_Price_predic/README.md

 ### Explanatory Data Analysis

-The next step in the analysis is visualizing the data.
-This was interesting because I wanted to see the patterns and trends of the relationship between different independent variables and between dependent and independent variables.
-First I started with the target value distribution and statistics to identify extreme outliers
+The next step in the analysis involved visualizing the data, which was particularly insightful for identifying patterns and trends—both among independent variables and in relation to the target variable.
+I began by examining the distribution and summary statistics of the target variable to detect any extreme outliers.

 ![Screenshot](images/price_distribution.png)

 The description of price shows that 75% of the room only charged within 70€.
 But we can find the maximized price is extremely large - up to 9000€.